eclipse/mosaic.website/content/docs/simulators/network_simulator_ns3.md

 ns-3 requires several packages to be installed on your computer.
 You will need to ensure, that all required libraries are present on your system before proceeding.
 You may need superuser permissions to install packages.
 {{% /alert %}}

-{{% alert note %}}
-If your local ClientServerChannel protocol version (protobuf files) does not fit the required one, the installation may fail with an error.
-In that case, you can run the install script with the `-p` flag.
-This will rebuild the protobuf files during installation and allow it to proceed correctly.
-{{% /alert %}}

 To ease the installation of ns-3 for Eclipse MOSAIC, the installation process has been delegated to an installation